XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### tem Codes

 These codes indicate that the transaction was malformed, and cannot succeed according to the XRP Ledger protocol.
 They have numerical values in the range -299 to -200.
 The exact code for any given error is subject to change, so don't rely on it.

+**Tip:** Transactions are not applied to ledgers with `tem` codes.
+A `tem` result is final unless the rules for a valid transaction change.
+(For example, using functionality from an [Amendment](concept-amendments.html) before that amendment is enabled results in `temDISABLED`; such a transaction could succeed later if it becomes valid when the amendment is enabled.)

 | Code                         | Explanation                                   |
 |:-----------------------------|:----------------------------------------------|